-The prolific and expansive educational power of the country's auto-industry from the early 1960s onward did much to help provide the foundations for what became an ever more diverse transportation-based engineering homeland.
+The prolific and expansive educational power of the country's auto-industry from the early 1960s onward did much to help provided the foundations for what became an ever more diverse transportation-based engineering homeland.

-The commercial prosperity and intellectually-absorbed propulsion of those co-opted (notionally 'indigenous') foreign trucks, buses and cars provided the roots for new domestic aspirations in both transport engineering and much broader civil engineering.
+The commercial prosperity and intellectually-absorbed propulsion that those co-opted (notionally 'indigenous') foreign trucks, buses and cars provided the roots for new domestic aspirations across both home-made transport engineering and indeed much broader civil engineering.

 The capital itself, Brasilia, was designed upon the merged inspirations of then advanced engineering; its basic road layout that of a plan-view of a modern jet aircraft, with a long yet wide central feature (fuselage) for the bureaucratic centre (itself consisting of water-jet fountains), flanked either side by partially swept-back (winged) primary road-ways.
 These to obviously provide high capacity flows for the influx of new vehicles being nationally built.

 The idea was to entrance from the air both the migrating government staff from the coastal cities and to provide the picture of futurism for the foreign visitor.
 The idea was to evoke awe at the apparent highly totemic and highly efficient modernism, a true 'Metropolis' itself appearing to offering seamless transportation throughout.